jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

 title: Responsive tables in Craft
 date: "2018-07-10T22:12:03.284Z"
 categories: ['craft','twig']
-featuredImage: "./tables.jpg"
+featuredImage: "./tables2.jpg"
 intro: "Tables today are still a powerful tool for displaying data in a nice and orderly fashion.
 In this post we’ll make a twig component for Craft CMS that makes working with responsive tables a breeze."
 ---

 I saw a tweet from [Matt Smith](https://twitter.com/AllThingsSmitty/) passing by on responsive tables.
-Checking out the [pen](https://codepen.io/AllThingsSmitty/pen/MyqmdM) he made, I thought it was an excellent way to implement responsive tables, so I decided to make a small reusable component for my Craft sites.
-Have a look at the pen to understand what’s going on: data-attributes are being used to provide content on the mobile version of the table.
+Checking out the [pen](https://codepen.io/AllThingsSmitty/pen/MyqmdM) I thought it was an excellent way to implement responsive tables, so I decided to make a small reusable component for my Craft sites.
+Have a look at the pen to understand what’s going on.
+Most important thing to notice: data-attributes are being used to provide content on the mobile version of the table.

 ## Creating the table
 Time to make our own.
-First we need to make a table field in Craft.
-We’ll make a table with 6 columns.
-Leave the column heading blank and set the handle for each column with a `col` + index.
+Make a table field in Craft with 6 columns.
+Leave the column heading blank and set the handle for each column to `col` + the index.

 ![Creating a table field](./create-table.png)

-We fill out the new table field with some dummy data.
-Use the first line as the table header.
+Fill the table field with some dummy data and use the first line as the table header.

 ![Filling in the table field](./fill-in-table.png)

 ## Building the template

 Make a new twig file in your templates folder.
 This is the actual component you're going to import later on.
-In the first step we’re going to set our table size, hardcoded for now.
-Next we'll create an empty object we will use to pass the content of our table header (the first row) to the other rows.
+In the first step we’re going to set our table size.
+For now it's hardcoded.
+Next we'll create an empty object.
+We'll fill this object with the content or our table header (the first row) so we can pass it on to the other rows.
 Since we don't use the first row, we only need `tableSize - 1` as the amount of iterations.
 The empty object is now filled with key-value pairs, for example `label1:1`.

 ```twig
 {# Set the table size here #}